 No parent or carer is to come into the premises unless by prior agreement with CC Office staff.
-No person or child is to come to site if experiencing symptoms of coronavirus/has been asked to self isolate/ tested positive.
-You will be asked to fill in a health questionnaire on behalf of your household.
+No person or child is to come to site if experiencing symptoms of coronavirus/has been asked to self isolate/tested positive.
 Should a student present with a fever they must be collected immediately.

 You must agree to collect a student should their group need to close at short notice.